An easy glossary of geospatial and GIS terms

 This guide walks through some of the key terms, providing simple explanations to help you feel more confident the next time you encounter them.
 Let’s dive in!

 A geographic information system (GIS) is the tool used to analyze, store, and visualize geospatial data.
 Think of it as the brain behind the map.
-GIS can combine layers of data like topography, population density, or vegetation to help us make better decisions, whether it's for urban planning, environmental monitoring, or even disaster response.
+Rather than working with isolated files or maps, GIS allows multiple datasets to be viewed and explored together.

 We’re all familiar with GPS — it’s what powers the location services on your phone or the navigation system in your car.
 GPS is a satellite-based system that tells you exactly where you are on the globe, by providing coordinates like latitude and longitude.